-Mossy Oaks' recent release of its first-ever wild turkey stamp is setting a new standard.
+Mossy Oaks' wild turkey stamp is setting a new standard.
 And, I can't help but believe it's not just wild turkey research funding but all wildlife funding that could benefit from this trend in the future.
 When a private company or brand puts forth the effort and creates a stamp, pledging 100 percent of the funds generated from the sales of that stamp to research, the limits are endless.
 Through full transparency and allowing leading biologists to decide where the money is best spent, Mossy Oak is putting OUR dollars directly where they need to be to help this grand bird and the future of our tradition.

 Turkey hunters have proven time and again that we are always willing to step up when the bird is in need.
 As far as I am concerned, we are also the best at finding ways to fund that aid.
 Whether through hands-on, hard work, or the simple act of buying a stamp to add to a collection, we have always stepped up and led the way to a bright future.
 We don't simply do it so we can hunt the wild turkey, but more importantly, we do it for our children and the future of the bird.
 The history behind the wild turkey stamp and what it has and will provide is proof of that.

 Author's Note: I would like to extend a huge thanks to fellow turkey hunter and lover of all things wild turkey, Brent Rogers, for graciously providing me with many facts behind the history of the wild turkey stamp.

 The new 2023 Mossy Oak Wild Turkey Stamp is available for purchase.
 To buy and see where last year's funds went, click here.